How Xylitol Helps to Balance the Oral Microbiome - Wellnesse

 How Saliva Helps the Mouth

-Saliva can flood acids and neutralize them.
+Healthy saliva can flood acids and neutralize them.
 At the same time, it protects the teeth by adding a barrier filled with minerals our bodies can harness to remineralize the teeth.

-But the Source Matters
+The Source Matters

 Xylitol and the other ingredients in our toothpaste directly impact our oral health, keeping our microbiome balanced and healthy.